moorepants/learn-multibody-dynamics/mass.rst

 and the subscript :math:`A` indicates that these scalars are relative to unit vectors :math:`\hat{a}_x,\hat{a}_y,\hat{a}_z`.

-This second order tensor is similar to the the first order tensors (vectors) we've already worked with:
+This matrix (or second order tensor) is similar to the vectors (or first order tensors) we've already worked with:

 .. math::
+   :label: eq-column-vector

    \begin{bmatrix}
    v_1 \\